Generic selectors

 HSM: Hepatosplenomegaly, IFAP: Ichthyosis follicularis, atrichia and photophobia

 The IFAP syndrome (Ichthyosis Follicularis, Atrichia and Photophobia) was also ruled out in the absence of alopecia.
 The absence of comma-shaped corneal opacities on the posterior capsule eliminated the possibility of X-linked ichthyosis.
 Netherton’s syndrome was ruled out by the absence of the characteristic bamboo hairs.
 The presence of Ichthyosis with anaemia and HSM in infancy has been suspected to be an inborn error of metabolism (IEM).
 For the IEM workup, fasting blood sugar, arterial blood gas, serum ammonia, lipid profile, serum creatine phosphokinase, 2D echocardiography and ophthalmological evaluation were performed.
 The results showed hypertriglyceridemia; the rest of the parameters were unremarkable.
-Following these reports, the differential diagnosis narrowed downto Gaucher’s disease and neutral lipid storage disorders (NLSDs).
+Following these reports, the differential diagnosis narrowed down to Gaucher’s disease and neutral lipid storage disorders (NLSDs).

 For Gaucher’s disease, an X-ray of the knees was performed, which revealed cortical thinning with widening of the distal end of the femur, which is characteristic of Erlenmeyer flask deformity [Figure 3].
-A bone marrow biopsy was performed to confirm the diagnosis of Gaucher’s disease, but there were no Gaucher’s cells found, so Gaucher’s disease was ruled out.
+A bone marrow biopsy was performed to confirm the diagnosis of Gaucher’s disease, but there were no Gaucher’s cells were found, so Gaucher’s disease was ruled out.
 For NLSD, peripheral blood examination for the presence of lipid vacuoles within leukocytes was done, which came out to be negative (absence of Jordan’s anomaly); thus, NLSD as Chanarin-Dorfman syndrome was ruled out.
 In this case, the history of dry, scaly skin with absent sweating since birth pointed toward the MeDOC.
 For further confirmation, NGS for clinical exomes was carried out, which revealed a homozygous variant in exon 6 of the CYP4F22 gene and a homozygous variant in intron 1 of HBB gene [Table 2].
 The CYP4F22 gene variation is known to be involved in the pathogenesis of non-syndromic ARCIs (lamellar ichthyosis), while HBB gene variant is reported to be the culprit in the pathogenesis of thalassaemia.
 Thus, the constellation of clinical, haematological and genetic testing aids in the final diagnosis of non-syndromic ARCI coexisting with b-thal major.

 Figure 3: